 VA Hospitals now have women's clinics, offering such services as breast and pelvic exams.
-Counselors at the nation's 202 Vet Centers often refer women to VA medical centers, which historically were not able to attract them as researchers estimated that almost all women under 50 who served in the military reported being sexually harassed.
-More than 10 percent say they have been raped.
+Counselors at the nation's 202 Vet Centers often refer women to VA medical centers, which historically were not able to attract them as patients.